 First AiMesh system with real Guest networking

 Yes!
-I’m happy to report that the ZenWiFi AX Mini is the first AiMesh I’ve tested that has a fully functional Guest network feature.
+I’m happy to report that the ZenWiFi AX Mini is the first AiMesh I’ve tested with a fully functional Guest network feature.

-Specifically, it comes with two additional (optionally) isolated networks (one for each band), and you can make them propagate throughput the mesh system.
+Specifically, it comes with two additional (optionally) isolated networks (one for each band), and you can make them propagate throughout the mesh system.

-In all previous AiMesh sets I’ve tested, including the ZenWiFi AX/AC, the Guest network is only available at the router unit.
+The Guest network is only available at the router unit in all previous AiMesh sets I’ve tested, including the ZenWiFi AX/AC.
 Hopefully, this means Asus will soon release firmware to make the Guest network available in all other systems, something the company has been promising its users for a long time.

 Until then, the true support for Guest networking means the ZenWiFi AX Mini is the first complete AiMesh system to date.

 ZenWiFi AX Mini can work with other AiMesh routers, but in this case, for now, Guest networking no longer works as intended.
 Specifically: